Data extracted in November 2025

 Feedback

-To help Eurostat improve these experimental statistics, users and researchers are kindly invited to give us their feedback by email
+To help Eurostat improve these experimental statistics, users and researchers are kindly invited to provide feedback by email.

 Source data for tables and graphs